trentyou/trentyou.github.io/_posts/2014-12-3-UIView Animations and layoutIfNeeded.md

 ![](/images/working_post2.gif)
 </div>

-The lesson here is - before you start your animation, make sure there aren't any pending layout operations!
+The lesson here is - before you start your animation, force any pending layout operations to immediately complete.
 I placed this method in viewDidAppear: and I thought that all the subviews were already laid out, but I probably have a lot more to learn about view layouts at runtime.